AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md

 >[!NOTE]
 >
 >* If you have multiple accounts with the same conversion names, then you may see duplicate conversion names in Adobe Advertising.
-If this occurs, [change the display name](/help/search-social-commerce/admin/transaction-properties/transaction-property-edit-display-name.md) for one of the duplicate metrics in [!UICONTROL Admin] > [!UICONTROL Transaction Properties].
+If this occurs, [change the display name](/help/search-social-commerce/admin/conversion-metrics/conversion-metric-edit-display-name.md for one of the duplicate metrics in [!UICONTROL Admin] > [!UICONTROL Conversions].
 Reporting isn't accurate when two different metrics have the same name.
 >* Data at the bid unit level matches data in [!DNL Google Ads] at the same level.
 However, [!DNL Google Ads]' own conversion data for higher levels may include additional conversions that aren't attributed to the child bid units.
 Data in Search, Social, & Commerce is always rolled up from the bid unit level, so, for example, a campaign-level report might not have the same totals as a campaign-level report in Google Ads.
 >* Data variance is typically less after the morning sync than it is later in the day, when additional conversions haven't yet been synced.
 We recommend validating data in the morning.
 >* Conversion data isn't available for [!DNL Google Display Network], [!DNL Gmail], [!DNL Mobile App], and [!DNL YouTube] ads.
 Filter out those types of ads when you compare data in [!DNL Google Ads] with data in Search, Social, & Commerce.